peerlibrary/meteor-blaze-components/README.md

 ```

 When a component is created, its constructor is first called.
 There are no restrictions on component's constructor
-and Blaze Components are designed to coexist with classes which require their own arguments when initialized.
+and Blaze Components are designed to coexist with classes which require their own arguments when instantiated.
 To
 facilitate this, Blaze Components operate equally well with classes (which are automatically instantiated as needed)
 or already made instances.
 The real life-cycle of a Blaze Component starts after its instantiation.